TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 ## Quick Overview

-Connecting and uploading new *firmware* via *USB cables* is technically challenging and may work flawlessly, or may cause a plethora of issues and error messages.
+Connecting and uploading new *firmware* via *USB cables* is technically challenging.
+It may work flawlessly, or may cause a plethora of issues and error messages.

 <details><summary>Why USB Communications May Fail</summary><br/>